EdouardTack/tournament-generator/README.md

 ## Features

-- Create a simple round robin tournament with an even count teams
+- Create a simple round robin tournament with an even count teams and home/away matches

 ## Installation